ZornsLemma/Imogen/ideas.md

 # Other versions

 * The Micro User review (June 1986, p33) says Imogen was available on cassette.
 Did this load individual levels from tape or did they load in batches?

+* https://www.retrovideogamer.co.uk/imogen-reviewed-bbc-micro-acorn-electron/ mentions a "slimmed down" version for the Electron.